pingidentity/pingidentity-devops-getting-started/docs/server-profiles/ADMINISTRATION.md

 # Ping Identity Server Profiles
-This document explains how server profiles work for Ping Identity Docker images
+This document explains how server profiles work for specific Ping Identity Docker images

 ## What's in it?
 Server profiles aim at providing a common convention to adapt the common images into workable containers in all circumstances.